ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/32_Explore_apm/_index.md

 When in the APM domain, you can navigate and cross-corelate the performance with related entities from other domains, such as [Kubernetes Domain](/31_explore_infrastructure.html)

 ### Services
-Cloud Native Application Observability offers detailed insights into Service entities.
+Cisco Cloud Observability offers detailed insights into Service entities.
 A Service, functioning as a specific software module, may encompass multiple Service Instances, each performing designated tasks

-CNAO enables you to view data detail in two ways:
+CCO enables you to view data detail in two ways:

 - Flow - provides a data-flow pictorial of Service interactions with other entities.
 Flow is the default view.
 - List - data displays in a table where some columns are sortable.

-<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Navigate to your CNAO tenant via the **CNAO Tenant URL**.
+<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Navigate to your CCO tenant via the **CCO Tenant URL**.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Go to the **Observe** page and click the **Services** entity within the Application Performance Monitoring domain.